Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 where the inputs are:

 	- :literal:`initialState`
-		State of the spacecraft at departure (one of the boundary conditions to be fulfilled).
+		State of the spacecraft at departure.

 	- :literal:`finalState`
-		State of the spacecraft at arrival (one of the boundary conditions to be fulfilled).
+		State of the spacecraft at arrival.

 	- :literal:`timeOfFlight`
 		Time of flight required for the shape-based trajectory (boundary condition automatically fulfilled from the way the hodographic shaping is implemented).

 	- :literal:`numberOfRevolutions`
-		Required number of revolutions before the spaecraft reaches its final state.
+		Required number of revolutions before the spacecraft reaches its final state.

 	- :literal:`bodyMap`
-		Map of pointers to Body objects involved in the lwo-thrust trajectory.
+		Map of pointers to :literal:`Body` objects involved in the low-thrust trajectory.

 	- :literal:`bodyToPropagate`
 		Name of the spacecraft to be propagated.